On Supports for graphs of bounded genus: Applications

 \begin{definition}[Intersection hypergraph of regions] Let $\HH$ and $\KK$ be two collections of regions on an surface.
 The intersection hypergraph of the regions is a hypergraph $(\HH,\{\HH_K\}_{K\in\KK})$, i.e., it takes a vertex for each $H\in\HH$, and a hyperedge $\HH_K$ for each $K\in\KK$ where $\HH_K=\{H\in\HH:H\cap K\ne\emptyset\}$. \end{definition}

-Generalizing previous works~\cite{BasuRoy2018, ChanH12, mustafa2010improved}, Raman and Ray~\cite{RR18} showed that the intersection hypergraph of non-piercing regions in the plane admits a planar support.
-The results of Raman and Ray \cite{RR18} however, require that the non-piercing regions are in \emph{general position}.
+Generalizing previous works~\cite{BasuRoy2018, ChanH12, mustafa2010improved}, the authors in~\cite{RR18} showed that the intersection hypergraph of non-piercing regions in the plane admits a planar support.
+The results of~\cite{RR18} however, require that the non-piercing regions are in \emph{general position}.
 That is, the boundaries of any pair of regions intersect only at a finite number of points where they cross, and the boundaries of no three regions intersect at a common point.
 In addition, they require that the points in the input are at some positive distance away from the boundary of the regions.
-In particular, the non-piercing assumption does not include regions that share a part of their boundary, or have points on the boundary of the regions, such as the regions shown in Figure~\ref{fig:touching}.
+In particular, the non-piercing assumption does not include regions that share a part of their boundary, or have points on the boundary of the regions, such as the regions shown in Fig.~\ref{fig:touching}.
 To handle regions of this type, we introduce the notion of \emph{weakly non-piercing regions} defined as follows.

 \begin{definition}[Weakly non-piercing regions] A set $\mathcal{R}$ of connected regions on an oriented surface is said to be weakly non-piercing if for each pair of regions $R,R'\in\mathcal{R}$, either $R\setminus R'$ or $R'\setminus R$ is connected. \end{definition}